MannLabs/alphakraken/README.md

 to another machine, you might need to adjust the `*_HOST` variables in the `./env/${ENV}.env` files (see comments there).
 Of course, one machine could also host them all.

+Make sure that the time is in sync between all machines, e.g. by using the same time server.

 For production: set strong passwords for `AIRFLOW_PASSWORD`, `MONGO_PASSWORD`, and `POSTGRES_PASSWORD` in `./env/production.env` and `MONGO_INITDB_ROOT_PASSWORD` in `./env/.env-mongo`.
 Make sure they don't contain weird characters like '\' or '#' as they might interfere with name resolution in `docker-compose.yaml`.